morinlab/lymphopedia/papers/fanComprehensiveCharacterizationDriver2020b.md

         suffix: ' genes)'
 ---
 sankey-beta
-This study, New Tier 1,
+This study, New Tier 1, 0
-New Tier 1,  Tier 1,
+New Tier 1, DLBCL Tier 1, 0
-This study, New Tier 2,
+This study, New Tier 2, 0
-New Tier 2,  Tier 2,
+New Tier 2, DLBCL Tier 2, 0
-This study, New Tier 3,
+This study, New Tier 3, 72
-New Tier 3,  Tier 3,
+New Tier 3, DLBCL Tier 3, 72
-All other  studies,  Tier 1, 0
+All other DLBCL studies, DLBCL Tier 1, 127
-All other  studies,  Tier 2, 0
+All other DLBCL studies, DLBCL Tier 2, 172
-All other  studies,  Tier 3, 0
+All other DLBCL studies, DLBCL Tier 3, 309
 ```

-### Tier 2
+### Tier 3
 |New gene|DLBCL tier|
 |:-|:-:|
 |[ABCB1](../ABCB1)|3 |